apaz-cli/daisho/planning/Types.md

 The state of a `ctype` is opaque.
 The idea is that What happens in C stays in C, and Daisho has no knowledge of it.
-To dip into C, you can write a `native` function or lambda, which is literally copy/pasted by the compiler into the generated code as appropriate.
+To dip into C, you can write a `native` block or lambda, which is literally copy/pasted by the compiler into the generated code as appropriate.
 Note that it may be copy/pasted several times, in the case of specializing a generic function.